hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-migration.md

 ### 3. Extract the subject ID from JWT

-When creating a UMA permission, it is important to provide the subject ID which the permission will be granted to.
+When creating a UMA permission, it is important to provide the subject ID to grant permission.
 To get the subject ID of the tenant, one can inspect the JWT payload `sub` claim.

-Run this command to extract the `sub` claim of the token from pervious step
+Run this command to extract the `sub` claim of the token from previous step.

 ```bash
 echo 'eyJhbGciOi...7ocDHofUDQ' | cut --delimiter='.' --fields=2 | base64 --decode | jq -r '.sub'